 In 2002, however, the widely respected taxonomist from the RHS/Kew, Aljos Farjon, made a case that it be transferred to Xanthocyparis.
 This was based on the discovery of a new species in Vietnam, Xanthocyparis vietnamensis which had strong similarities to nootkatensis.
 This evidence hasn't been accepted by all authorities, let alone the nursery trade.
 Some arboretums are currently listing this species as a synonym for the new classification as Xanthocyparis.
 In the meantime, the Vietnamese cypress has since been redescribed in to Cupressus.

-Cupressus nootkatensis 'Pendula' This Weeping Alaskan cedar grows at The Dawes Arboretum.
+Cupressus nootkatensis 'Pendula' — this weeping Nootka cypress grows at The Dawes Arboretum, Newark, Ohio.

 Photo by Rob Hendricks courtesy of The Dawes Arboretum